brekkanegg/openroleplay.ai/README.md

 ## Roadmap and Feedback

 Giving perfect memory for agents, adding voice capabilities and image generation, improving user interactions, possibilities are endless.
 We value your [feedback](https://github.com/Open-Roleplay-AI/OpenRoleplay/issues).

+## Support This Project

+This project is entirely bootstrapped and was initiated out of personal passion and effort.
+Your contributions are invaluable and will ensure the continued vitality of this project.